fedeizzo/ParticleSwarmOptimization-OpenMPI/report/03-problem-analysis.md

 4. update the particles position and velocity.

 ### Serial algorithm optimization
-As mentioned in the introduction section, the program provides the possibility to either run on a single thread or on multiple threads.
+As mentioned in section {@sec:introduction}, the program provides the possibility to either run on a single thread or on multiple threads.
 The multithreading functionalities exploited by the application are offered by the OpenMP library.

 As a first approach, we have tried to use OpenMP directives in order to generate a thread for each loop iteration whenever it was possible.